-Shavonne is a dedicated mother of two with three bonus children.
-She holds a Master's in Management from the University of Phoenix, received her Certification in Nonprofit Management and Leadership and is currently pursuing her Diploma in Divinity from Christian Leaders College.
-She is an active member of Zeta Phi Beta Sorority, Inc. and School Advisory Council (SAC) at Booker Middle School.
+Shavonne is a dedicated mother of two with three bonus children and three grandchildren.
+She holds a Master’s in Management and is pursuing her Diploma in Divinity from Christian Leaders College.
+She is an active member of Zeta Phi Beta Sorority, Inc., School Advisory Council (SAC) at Booker Middle School, Community Response Team, and Youth Empowerment Services (YES) Team comprised of local Law Enforcement agencies, Truly Valued, Brotherhood of Men, and Teen Court.
 Shavonne is also a published author of three children’s books.

 After surviving and besting a lifetime of trials—including substance abuse, dropping out of high school, teen motherhood, and human trafficking—Leslie Harrell uses her testimony to strengthen and empower others.